yusra786/Python-Project/README.md

 This project aims to analyze and understand the factors contributing to heart disease, uncover patterns, and provide insights that can aid in future research or modeling efforts.

 📁 Files in this Repository
-EDA.ipynb – containing the complete EDA process. heart_disease_data.csv – The dataset used for analysis.
+Project.py – containing the complete EDA process. heart_disease_data.csv – The dataset used for analysis.

 README.md – Project overview and documentation.